jelaiw/blog/_posts/2024-08-02-secure-coding-thoughts.markdown

 ## The experiment
 Can secure coding be learned?
 Can it be taught? _What happens when we place a more carefully considered emphasis on teaching and learning_?
 And properly resource it.

-After inheriting a "videos + quizzes" secure coding training program (a good one for what it was) a few years ago and opportunistically re-designing and re-implementing it around an innovative platform (with a seemingly agreeable way to measure secure coding competency) that provides high-quality hands-on labs and a "hack it first, then fix it" approach for developers, I have reason to be cautiously optimistic, maybe even naively excited about further possibilities.
+After inheriting a "videos + quizzes" secure coding training program (a good one for what it was) a few years ago and opportunistically re-designing and re-implementing it this past year around an innovative platform (with an opinion on how to measure and score secure coding competency) that provides high-quality hands-on labs and a "hack it first, then fix it" approach for developers, I have reason to be cautiously optimistic, maybe even naively excited about further possibilities.

 Is there a light at the end of this tunnel?